 Choose this option if you want to add the project to your own Magnolia bundle.
 The module code will not be stored on your local system.
 Add the following dependency to your bundle:

 Choose this option if you are new to Magnolia or don't have a development environment.
 You get the complete app and can use it.

-- Download the fs-browser-app-1.0.1.jar JAR from Nexus and follow the standard module installation instructions.
+- Download the module installation instructions.
+JAR file from Nexus and follow the standard

 - Copy the JAR into

 <CATALINA_HOME>/webapps/<contextPath>/WEB-INF/libfolder.
 Typically this is

 - Restart your Magnolia instance and run the Web update.
 This will install the module.